Share

 Scientific responsibility

-Co-Head: Prof. V Di Lazzaro and Prof. G. Di Pino
+Co-responsible: Prof. V. Di Lazzaro and Prof. G. Di Pino

 Coordinating institution of the project